PabloPiaggi/masterclass-22-12/README.md

 In a standard MD simulation we would only observe a single phase, and in order to see interconversion we need to apply a bias potential.
 Here we will use OPES to construct a bias potential as a function of the environment similarity kernels.
-If you prefer to use METAD or VES , you can do so, adapting the input accordingly.
+If you prefer to use METAD or VES, you can do so, adapting the input accordingly.
-Otherwise, you may want to have a look at the \ref masterclass-22-03.

 The environment similarity kernel, which are per-atom quantities, can be combined into a global quantity by evaluating how many have a value larger than some threshold.
 In file ```2-bulk-interconversion/250atoms/400K/plumed.dat``` we can see the input for a simulation with 250 atoms at 400 K,